How to read your residential electric bill

 If you have questions, please call us at the telephone number listed here on your electric bill.

-Your service period in addition to the due date, the amount you currently owe and your account number in an easier-to-read format.
-You can keep the top part of the bill for your records.
-Or, try our free eBill service.
+Your service period in addition to the due date, the amount you currently owe and your account number in an easy-to-read format.
+You can keep the top part of the bill for your records, or try our free eBill service.
 If you go paperless, you’ll receive your bill electronically and be able to view up to three years of past bills online.

 The charges for the current month, including discounts, previous charges, payments and current balance due, are listed here.
 Local and state taxes are also shown.